On Laplacian eigenvalue equation with constant Neumann boundary data: The equation on equilateral triangles

 Therefore by Theorem \ref{existence}, we have \begin{corollary} Let $\Omega$ be an equilateral triangle.
 Then when $c=\mu_2$, \eqref{cequation} admits a solution. \end{corollary}

-Motivated from \cite{Mc}, we can construct an explicit solution to \eqref{cequation} when $\Omega$ is an equilateral triangle and $c=\mu_2$.
+Motivated by \cite{Mc}, we can construct an explicit solution to \eqref{cequation} when $\Omega$ is an equilateral triangle and $c=\mu_2$.
 Then as a corollary of Proposition \ref{gensufintro}, we find the exact constant $\kappa_1(\Omega)$ when $\Omega$ is an equilateral triangle. \begin{theorem} Let $\Omega$ be an equilateral triangle with side length $a$.
 Then

-Moreover, their eigenspaces are the same, with respect to boundary mean zero Laplacian and Neumann Laplacian. \end{theorem} \begin{proof} Without loss of generality, we assume that $a=2$, and let $\Omega$ be the equilateral triangle with vertices with the same coordinates as before.
+Moreover, their eigenspaces are the same, with respect to boundary mean zero Laplacian with constant Neumann data and the Neumann Laplacian. \end{theorem} \begin{proof} Without loss of generality, we assume that $a=2$, and let $\Omega$ be the equilateral triangle with vertices with the same coordinates as before.
 We construct the following function:

-One can check that the above $u$ satisfies \eqref{cequation} for $c=\mu_2$, and $\int_{\partial \Omega}u_c\, d\sigma>0$.
+One can check that the above $u$ satisfies \eqref{cequation} for $c=\mu_2$, and $\int_{\partial \Omega}u_c\, \rm{d} \sigma>0$.
 Therefore by Proposition \ref{byproduct1}, we conclude that $\kappa_1=\mu_2$ and that they have the same eigenspaces. \end{proof}